Bleibtreustraße: History

 Initially, the street was simply called Straße 12a in the Abt.
 V development plan until August 20, 1897, when it was named after the painter and graphic artist Georg Bleibtreu, who lived in the parallel Knesebeckstraße until his death in October 1892.

 It is considered to be in a "posh" area and has many shops and restaurants.

 Bleibtreustraße and the Holocaust

-Before the Nazis rose to power in 1933, about a third of Berlin's 160,000 Jews lived western Charlottenburg district around Bleibtreustrasse.
+Before the Nazis rose to power in 1933, about a third of Berlin's 160,000 Jews lived in western Charlottenburg district around Bleibtreustrasse.
 They tended to be middle-class professional families that were so well integrated that they were caught off guard by the Nazis anti-Semitic attacks against them.
 Of Berlin’s 6,500 commemorative plaques to victims of Nazi persecution called "Stolpersteine", almost half are in this area.